 Flutracking is an online survey that asks if you have had fever or cough in the last week.
-The survey takes just 10-15 seconds to answer and is sent via email each week during the usual influenza season (May to October).
+The survey takes just 10-15 seconds to answer and is sent via email each week during the usual influenza season (typically April to October).

-We use this information to help track the spread of influenza-like-illness across Australia and New Zealand and provide early warning of potential outbreaks and monitor trends during pandemics.
+We use this data to help track the spread of influenza-like-illness across Australia and New Zealand and provide early warning of potential outbreaks and monitor trends during pandemics.

 Before you agree to volunteer for the Flutracking survey, you need to read and understand the following information.